Protect your privacy, rights and freedoms

 It's time Australians began voting for the parties and independents who are serious about privacy protections!
 Of course the lower house is hopeless, same old same LIB<=>LAB, both supporting the worsening situation with privacy violation and mass surveillance.
 But in the Senate there is still hope.

 People please! don't be lazy before each election.
 Go to each candidate or party site, open the 'policies' page and search for the word 'privacy'.
-It's super quick and easy to do this online.
+It's super quick and easy to do this.
 You don't even have to lift your bum off the couch.
-Just take a bit of time, do your research, and vote for the candidates who truly stand for your rights, freedoms and privacy.
+Just take a bit of time, do your research, and vote for those who truly stand for your rights, freedoms and privacy.
 Your and your children's future is at stake!

 Ali, 8 September 2022